 Past Recording Secretary of the Border Terrier Club of America, Past President of the Border Terrier Club of America, Border Terrier Club of America Health and Genetics Committee Member.

-Janice has been a member of Good Dog for almost 5 years
+Janice has been a member of Good Dog for about 5 years

 Janice was screened for responsible practices and has been a member since 2021.